 You will finally reach the Everest Base Camp from Gorak Shep which is at the altitude of 17598 ft / 5364 mm.
 You will have gained an altitude of 735 ft / 224 m when you reach Everest Base Camp.
 Then you will get back to Gorakshep on the same day.
 It takes about 2-3 hours to ascend to Everest Base Camp and approximately 1.5 hours to return back to Gorakshep.
 You will cover a 3.5 km distance while trekking.

 Gorakshep to Kalapaththar and Kalapatthar to Pheriche

 On this day you will reach the highest elevation of your Everest Base Camp trekking journey which is Kalapathhar (18,209 ft / 5,550 m).
 You will have gained the elevation of 1246 ft/ 310. when you reach Kalapatthar.
-And you will cover the distance of 1,345 ft / 410 m.
+And you will cover a distance of 1,345 ft / 410 m.
 Then you will get back to Gorakshep.
 It takes about 3-4 hours to complete the round trip.

 You will then descend to Pheriche from Gorakshep the same day which is at the elevation of 14340 ft/4,371 m.
-You will cover the distance of 9.8 m during the trek and it takes about 5-6 hours to complete the trek.
+You will cover a distance of 9.8 m during the trek and it takes about 5-6 hours to complete the trek.

 Pheriche to Phrotse